HocheggerLab/omero-screen/packages/omero-screen-plots/docs/index.rst

 **OmeroScreen Plots** is a comprehensive visualization and analysis package for high-content screening data from OMERO.
 It provides standardized, publication-ready plots for immunofluorescence microscopy data with built-in statistical analysis.

+**Recent Architecture Update**: The package has been refactored from a complex multi-class factory pattern to a simplified single-class architecture, providing better performance, maintainability, and error handling while maintaining full backward compatibility.

 .. image:: https://img.shields.io/badge/python-3.12-blue.svg
    :target: https://www.python.org/downloads/
    :alt: Python Version